litAardvark/cse15l-lab-reports/Lab5.md

 # **LAB REPORT 5**
 ## Original post from student
 ![Screenshot of symptom](labreport_5_symptom.png)
-When I run my grader script on a student submission that has no bugs, it fails one test then exits.
-I have two tests in my TestListExamples.java but it only runs one test.
-I think it is running a different TestListExamples, maybe there is one in the student submission?
+When I run my grader script on a student submission that has no bugs, it fails my tests.
+I have two tests in my TestListExamples.java that I know works because I used it to test my own ListExamples.
+Could the student submission be buggy?
+But I am using the repo that has the bugs corrected.

 ## TA response
+Is there a way to see the exact output from compiling and running the files in your script?

 ## Follow up student post